MJAustinDev/pumpkinz/README.md

 - complete control/firing
 - struct to clean up entity parameter passing
+- - include force, etc so gravestones carry on same path as deceased entity
 - zoom via wheel
 - block destruction (breaking up)
 - look into re-vamp-ing... hehehe the input controller (more functional than class)